New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

-\end{defi} In fact, the new-oldform theory would follow from the following characterization of the space of SK lifts in terms of the $4 \times 4$ matrix $M_p$, which therefore plays a central role. \begin{thm} Let $N \ge 1$ be square-free and $F \in \stwon$ be a eigenform with eigenvalues $\lambda_F(n)$ for $(n,N)=1$.
-Then the following are equivalent. \begin{enumerate} \item $F$ is an SK lift of a elliptic eigenform of level $N$ and weight $2k-2$. \item The inner product matrix $M_p$ has rank $3$ for some prime $p\nmid N$. \item There exists a prime $p\nmid N$, such that $\displaystyle \lambda_F(p^2)=\lambda_F(p)^2-(p^{k-1}+p^{k-2})\lambda_F(p)+p^{2k-2}$. \end{enumerate} \end{thm} Let us mention here that \thmref{skchar-intro}~(3) was known in level one from \cite{saha-pitale}, \cite{farmer2013survey}, whereas we mainly work with (2).
+\end{defi} In fact, the new-oldform theory would follow from the following characterization of the space of SK lifts in terms of the $4 \times 4$ matrix $M_p$, which therefore plays a central role.
+We now mention a curtailed version of one of our main theorems in this connection.

+\begin{thm} Let $k \ge 3$, $N \ge 1$ be square-free and $F \in \stwon$ be a eigenform with eigenvalues $\lambda_F(n)$ for $(n,N)=1$.
+Then the following are equivalent. \begin{enumerate} \item $F$ is an SK lift of a elliptic eigenform of level $N$ and weight $2k-2$. \item The inner product matrix $M_p$ has rank $3$ for some prime $p \ge 17$ with $p\nmid N$. \item There exists a prime $p\nmid N$, such that $\displaystyle \lambda_F(p^2)=\lambda_F(p)^2-(p^{k-1}+p^{k-2})\lambda_F(p)+p^{2k-2}$. \end{enumerate} \end{thm} Let us also mention here that \thmref{skchar-intro}~(3) was known (for all $p$) in level one from \cite{farmer2013survey}, \cite{saha-pitale}, whereas we mainly work with (2).
 From \thmref{skchar-intro} we can obtain an explicit orthonormal basis for the oldspace since we can show that the leading $3 \times 3$ minor of $M_p$ is non-zero.
 Thus $\{F_1,F_2,F_3 \}$ is a basis for the old-class of $F$.
 This then enables us to study its $L^\infty$ size.
 Further, one needs to suitably choose a $W_p$ invariant orthonormal basis from this set.
 The $W_p$ invariance helps in localizing the study of the sup-norm problem in suitable regions.
-Also a byproduct of \thmref{skchar-intro}, we see that for non-lifts, the oldclass of an eigenform $F$ is $4$ dimensional, and is spanned by $F_j$, $j=1,\ldots,4$.
-This is in conformity with the investigations in \cite{schmidt-AL}.
+Also, as a byproduct of \thmref{skchar-intro}, we have the following corollary for non-SK lifts, and this is in conformity with the investigations in \cite{schmidt-AL}.

+\begin{cor} An eigenform $F\in \stwon$ is a non-SK lift if and only if the matrix $M_p(F)$ has rank $4$, for $p \ge 17$ with $p \nmid N$.
+In other words, the oldclass of an eigenform $F$ is $4$ dimensional -- and is spanned by the $F_j$, $j=1,\ldots,4$ -- if and only if it is not an SK lift. \end{cor} The condition $p \ge 17$ most likely can be removed, but at the moment we cannot see it immediately.
+It arises in course of working out some inequalities involving the Ramanujan-Petersson conjecture, cf. Remark~\ref{p17}.